PegasusHT/Nft-marketplace/README.md

     - harhad.config.js
     - more informations: https://hardhat.org/

+## What to install

-#How does smart contract and frontend interact:
+# How does smart contract and frontend interact:
 1. Write smart contract, and compile them or run test to generate artifacts (we need to get smart contracts' abi from artifacts folder)
 ```shell
 npx hardhat compile